-Robotic surgery helps a man get back to his active lifestyle
+Minimally invasive robotic surgery helps a man survive his heart condition and return to an active lifestyle

 Ronny was told that he would need an operation to repair his mitral valve and chose to have the procedure using minimally invasive robotic surgery.
 During the robot-assisted surgery, his surgeon discovered that Ronny’s mitral valve was extensively infected.